AlejandroDavidArzolaSaavedra/practicas_fsi/utils/README.md

 <h1 align="center">Romania Map Visualization 🗺️</h1>

-This repository contains a Python file named `romania_map.py` that allows you to visualize the map of Romania.
+This file contains a Python file named `romania_map.py` that allows you to visualize the map of Romania.
 You can compile and run this code locally or access an interactive version on [Trinket](https://trinket.io/embed/python3/a5bd54189b).

 ### Instructions: